JaneX8/product-comparisons/README.md

 | **Review Score Average (0-10)**           | 8.5 (**198 reviews**)                                                                                          | 8.6 (129 reviews)                                                                                              | **9.2** (122 reviews)                | 8.9 (81 reviews)                  |

 ### Winner
-Powerplus with its higher warrantee, safety slip clutch, higher cord length and included drills and chisels.
-Specifically the **Powerplus POWX1195** with the highest RPM, highest BPM and highest Impact Energy at the lowest price.
-Best value for money and still a great review score.
+Despite the dangerouw mode without function, the Powerplus with its higher warrantee, safety slip clutch, higher cord length and included drills and chisels seems the best.
+Specifically the **Powerplus POWX1195** with the highest RPM, highest BPM and highest Impact Energy at the lowest price has the best value for money and still a great review score.
+However for POWX1195 it's still unclear how SDS cannot be used for drilling if there is no removable SDS adapter.
+Also the downside of POWX1195 is that it requires oil maintenance.
+The Powerplus POWX1175 seems to be the second best option with a depth stop, removable SDS adapter, slightly higher wattage but lower torque and impact energy.

 ### Addition info
 - **Bit:** Use with a high quality Four-Cutter Carbide-Tipped SDS-Plus Bit from a reputable brand for the best results.
 Make sure the drill is rated for the same or higher RPM speeds of the machine.